dipendra-mule/conducky/website/docs/user-guide/notification-center.md

 The system automatically creates notifications for various events:

-### Report-Related Notifications
+### Incident-Related Notifications

 - **Report Submitted**: When a new incident report is submitted (sent to responders and admins)
-- **Report Assigned**: When you're assigned to handle a report
+- **Report Assigned**: When you're assigned to handle a incident
-- **Report Status Changed**: When a report's status is updated (sent to reporter and assigned responder)
+- **Report Status Changed**: When a incident's status is updated (sent to reporter and assigned responder)
-- **New Comment Added**: When someone adds a comment to a report you're involved with
+- **New Comment Added**: When someone adds a comment to a incident you're involved with

 ### Event-Related Notifications